IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/action-proxy.md

    ```

 {% hint style="tip" %}
-_The [NPM Apache OpenWhisk](https://www.npmjs.com/package/openwhisk) JavaScript library can be used to do other things like invoking **triggers** to fire events from actions._
+_The [NPM OpenWhisk](https://www.npmjs.com/package/openwhisk) JavaScript library can be used to do **[lots of cool things](https://github.com/apache/openwhisk-client-js/#examples)** within actions such "invoking triggers" to fire events and "chaining action calls"._
 {% endhint %}